 Section 35 neither confirms nor creates absolute Aboriginal rights.
 It does confirm “existing Aboriginal or treaty rights” that had not been extinguished by surrender or legislation before 1982.

 On the other hand, Aboriginal rights and treaty rights existing after proclamation of the Constitution Act, 1982 now receive significant legal protection under Section 35.
 Existing Aboriginal land rights can no longer be extinguished without the consent of those Aboriginal Peoples holding interests in those lands.
 Aboriginal consent may be required to give effect to legislation purporting to extinguish Aboriginal land rights, even if compensation is paid.
 Finally, government regulation of Aboriginal land rights may still be possible, if appropriate and meaningful consultation is undertaken with the affected Aboriginal communities.

-The repatriation of the Constitution has contributed to the creation of space for Canada’s Aboriginal Peoples and governments to work towards the recognition, respect, and reconciliation of Aboriginal rights and title.
+The repatriation of the Constitution has contributed to the creation of space for Indigenous Peoples and governments in Canada to work towards the recognition, respect, and reconciliation of Aboriginal rights and title.

 Constitution Act, 1982, being Schedule B to the Canada Act 1982 (U.K.), 1982, c.
 11.